Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Care2.com: Children, Pets, Wildlife, Rain Forests, Global Warming and more

 The Care2 site allows a person to click each day for any or all causes, providing sponsor-paid help to each (help sponsor a hungry child, save 7.4 square feet of rain forest, protect 11,000 square feet of big cat habitat, support lifesaving research, etc.).
-The site also allows you to collect 'Butterfly Points' by commenting on posts, signing a petition, sending an e-card, etc. These can also be exchanged to benefit charities (a day of safe drinking water for a child, offset a pound of carbon, bottle feed a kitten, plant a tree, etc.).
-The site also provides lots of news, tips, and other ways to help.
+The site also allows you to collect 'Butterfly Points' by commenting on posts, signing a petition, sending an e-card, etc.

 The Animal Rescue Site: Animal Rescue, Child Health, Rain Forest, etc.